 Cycle Along the Coast

-Explore Ibiza’s southern side on two wheels on a guided bike tour.
+Ibiza is one of the best places for cycling in Spain, and you can explore the island’s southern side on a guided bike tour.
 The route takes you from busy Platja d’en Bossa along quiet roads to the natural park of Ses Salines, where salt pans reflect vast skies.

 You’ll pedal via the long, sandy beach of Es Cavellet, separated from the salt flats by dunes studded with vegetation, and see the Torre d’es Carregador, which was built in the 16th century to protect the valuable salt flats.
 Along the way, you’ll have views of neighboring Formentera, and looking back, the ramparts of hilltop D’Alt Vila.